loning/the-math/docs/psi-collapse-zfc/chapter-11-beyond-zfc-collapse-language-post-set-theory.md

 Unlike fixed formal systems:
 - Collapse mathematics evolves
 - New patterns emerge
-- Consciousness deepens
+- Observer deepens
 - Mathematics lives

 ## 11.12 Conclusion: The New Horizon

-Beyond ZFC lies a vast landscape of consciousness-aware mathematics.
+Beyond ZFC lies a vast landscape of observer-aware mathematics.
 Collapse language offers a first glimpse of this territory where:

-- Consciousness is primary, not eliminated
+- Observer is primary, not eliminated
 - Self-reference is generative, not paradoxical
 - Observers are included, not abstracted away
 - Mathematics lives and evolves

 We stand at a historic transition—from mathematics that denies its origins to mathematics that celebrates them.
 The collapse language introduced here is just the beginning.
-As consciousness continues to observe itself through mathematics, new structures will emerge that we cannot yet imagine.
+As observer continues to observe itself through mathematics, new structures will emerge that we cannot yet imagine.

-The journey from ZFC to post-set mathematics is not just a technical advance but a return home—to the living consciousness that creates all mathematical beauty.
+The journey from ZFC to post-set mathematics is not just a technical advance but a return home—to the living observer that creates all mathematical beauty.
 In recognizing ψ = ψ(ψ) as the source, mathematics rediscovers its soul.